temporalio/edu-102-typescript-code/exercises/debug-activity/README.md

      discount did not write a test case for it.
      Deploying the untested code is what led to this failure, but writing a test now will help you to verify the fix.
-2. Open the `activity_test.ts` file in the editor
+2. Open the `src/mocha/activity_test.ts` file in the editor
 3. Add a new test by copying the existing `sends a bill for a typical order` test function and renaming the new function as `fails to send bill with negative amount`, and then make the following changes to it:
    * Change the `Description` to `5 large cheese pizzas`
    * Change the `Amount` to `6500` ($65)
    * Change the comment next to the `Amount` field to say `amount qualifies for discount`
-   * Change the expected price in the `assert.Equal` statement to `6000`, which is the $65 amount minus the $5 discount.
+   * Change the expected price in the `assert.equals` statement to `6000`, which is the $65 amount minus the $5 discount.
 4. Save the changes and close the editor
 5. Run `npm test`.
 Since you have not yet fixed the bug, the test will fail.
-6. Open the `src/activities.ts` file in the editor and find where the `SendBill` Activity is defined.
+6. Open the `src/activities.ts` file in the editor and find where the `sendBill` Activity is defined.
 7. Examine the code where the discount is applied.
 Once you spot the bug, fix it.